Home › Industries › Buyer’s guide

 Questions every buyer should ask an IT provider

 - How do you protect donor and beneficiary data?
-Donor trust depends on keeping personal and payment data safe.
+Ask for the control, not the reassurance.

 - How do you guard against donation and payment fraud?
-Business email compromise that targets donations is a real threat to charities.
+Business email compromise costs charities more than ransomware does.

 - Do you have security leadership credentials such as CISSP?
 Protecting donor data is a security discipline, not a helpdesk task.

-Want a straight answer on which provider type fits your situation?
+Want a straight answer on which of the 5 provider types fits your organization?

 How we would choose

 Start with the risk that would hurt most.
-If a data breach or a ransomware hit is your biggest exposure, lead with a security-first MSP and treat software setup as a secondary engagement.
-If your pain is a specific platform or performance need, start with the specialist and layer security around it.
-Most organizations end up with a security-led MSP as the anchor relationship and a specialist on call.
+If a donor-data breach or ransomware is your biggest exposure, lead with a security-first MSP and treat CRM setup as a second engagement.
+If your pain is the platform itself, start with the specialist and layer the 13 baseline controls around it.
+Most Canadian charities end up with a security-led MSP as the anchor and a specialist on call.

 FAQ